pragsmike/PromptCritical/docs/evo-process.md

 #### Evaluation and Selection

-In this first increment of development, we are restricting ourselves to very simple methods for the `winnow-and-breed` operation on the population.
+In this first increment of development, we are restricting ourselves to very simple methods for the `vary` and `select` operations on the population.

 1. Failter evaluation:
    - Package all 5 prompts for Failter